Zachariah Chandler: Banned Indian Attorneys

 In December 1875 Chandler banned "Indian Attorneys", persons who claimed to represent Indians in Washington, from the Department of Interior.
 Bogus "agents" induced Indian tribes to pay them $8.00 a day plus expenses in exchange for fraudulent legislative representation in Washington during the Winter months.
 Other agents would contract Indian land acquisition arrangements as security for payments.
 Preying on the fears of Indians, these "attorneys" would tell the Indians their tribal rights would be taken away in Washington if they did not accept their services.
 Chandler banned payment to these men for alleged services to Indians saying their claims or representation were illegal and immoral.
 Chandler declared, "...the regularly-appointed Indian Agent, the Commission of Indian Affairs, and the Secretary of Interior are competent to protect and defend the rights of Indians in all respects...."
 Chandler's banning of "Indian Attorneys" saved the Indian tribes large amounts of money.

-Chairman of Republican Party
+Chairman of the Republican Party

 Chandler, as Chairman of the Republican National Committee, managed Rutherford B. Hayes' successful 1876 campaign for the presidency, though Hayes declined to keep Chandler as Secretary of the Interior.
 He became Chairman of the Michigan Republican Party in 1878.